ninabarzh/broomstick/content/posts/zero-day-threat-modelling.md

 ### STRIDE framework adaptation

-If you are using the STRIDE methodology—Spoofing, Tampering, Repudiation, Information disclosure, Denial of service, Elevation of privilege—it still has its uses, but it needs a nudge towards the hypothetical.
+If you are using the STRIDE methodology, Spoofing, Tampering, Repudiation, Information disclosure, Denial of service, Elevation of privilege, it still has its uses, but it needs a nudge towards the hypothetical.
 Instead of matching threats to known bugs, focus on architectural weaknesses.
 Examine trust boundaries with a cold eye for where an unknown flaw might slip through.
 Follow your data flows until you find the dark corners where a payload could be injected.
 Map out possible privilege‑escalation routes that could be abused by a flaw no one has yet documented.